-- Estimated Resident Populations for 2018-2022 as extracted from the Epidemiology Directorate calculator, Epidemiology Directorate, Public and Aboriginal Health Division, WA Department of Health - Projection of 2023 population by Epidemiology Directorate, Public and Aboriginal Health Division, WA Department of Health.
+• Estimated Resident Populations for 2019-2023 as extracted from the Epidemiology Directorate calculator, Epidemiology Directorate, Public and Aboriginal Health Division, WA Department of Health

-The Estimated Resident Population estimates from the Epidemiology Directorate are based on data provided by the Australian Bureau of Statistics (ABS).

-The 2023 population is projected based on prior years' population numbers.

-Statewide indicator that applies to the system manager only, hence disaggregation is not applicable.
+Projection of 2024 population by Epidemiology Directorate, Public and Aboriginal Health Division, WA Department of Health.
+Guide for use The Estimated Resident Population estimates from the Epidemiology Directorate are based on data provided by the Australian Bureau of Statistics (ABS).
+The 2024 population is projected based on prior years' population numbers.
+Disaggregation data elements: Data Element/Data Set Nil Data Source Nil Guide for use Statewide indicator that applies to the system manager only, hence disaggregation is not applicable.
 Comments: In 2020-21, the apportionment of cost centre expenditure associated with the delivery of public health regulatory services was reviewed to align functions more accurately to programs.

-Cost centre allocation and apportionment of expenditure for

-this indicator will be reviewed annually.
+Cost centre allocation and apportionment of expenditure for this indicator will be reviewed annually.
+Representational attributes

+Representation class: Mean (average)

+Data type: Monetary amount

+Unit of measure: Currency

 Format: \$N.NN

-Estimated Resident Populations for 2018-2022 as extracted by the Epidemiology Directorate.

-• Projection of 2023 population.
+- Estimated Resident Populations for 2019-2023 as extracted by the Epidemiology Directorate. - Projection of 2024 population.

-System Business Analytics, Financial Policy and Reform, Purchasing and System Performance
+• System Business Analytics, Financial Policy and

+Reform, Purchasing and System Performance

 Division, WA Department of Health